tidyverse/tibble/vignettes/invariants.md

     with_tbl(tbl[2:3, 1] <- tbl[1:2, 2])

     #> Error: Assigned data `tbl[1:2, 2]` must
-    #> be compatible with existing data:
+    #> be compatible with existing data.
     #> x The error occurred for column `n`.
     #> x No common type for `value` <character>
     #> and `x` <integer>.